 Chiles güeros are also known as chiles guetos and look a lot like chiles de agua but they are a little longer, wider and lighter in color than chiles de agua.
 Chiles güeros are rated at 700 on the Scoville scale.
 I have stuffed them with spiced ground beef, topped with a tomatoes sauce and then baked them until done, tastes great.
 Click here for a larger image of chiles güeros.
-Dried chiles güeros are known as chilhuacle negro, rojo or amarillo.
+Dried chile güero is known as chilhuacle negro, rojo or amarillo.

 Chiles habaneros are, I think, the hottest chile you will find in most Mexican markets.
 Chiles habaneros are rated at 100,000 a 350,000 on the Scoville scale.
 Click here for a larger image of chiles habaneros.

 Chile Manzano is rated at 22,000 on the Scoville scale.
-Chile manzanos are dried out to make chile cascabel.
+Chile manzano is dried out to make chile cascabel.
 Cascabel is the Spanish word for rattle in English.
 When you shake a dried chile cascabel it makes a rattling sound.
-Click here for larger image of chile manzanos and here for a larger image of chile cascabel.
+Click here for larger image of chiles manzanos and here for a larger image of chile cascabel.

-Chile piquín are rated at 32,000 on the Scoville scale.
+Chile piquín is rated at 32,000 on the Scoville scale.
 Click here for a larger image of chile piquín.